Havre-Union Line: Havre Union Line

+On February 28, 1856, their ship Germania came across a lifeboat drifting in the Atlantic Ocean, with a man named Thomas Nye in it, along with reportedly 12 bodies.
+It carried the single survivor of the American packet ship John Rutledge, which had struck an iceberg and foundered nearly 10 days prior.
+Out of more than 120 steerage passengers and a crew of 26, Thomas W. Nye was the only survivor.
+He was transferred to New York on March 24, 1856 when the Germania arrived in New York.
+Thomas W. Nye died on June 11, 1905 at the age of 71 due to a heart attack.

 Cooperative control of the Havre Union Line continued until the service was discontinued during the Civil War.

 Lost ships

 The Havre Old Line had used 25 ships to provide packet service between the years 1822 and 1863.
 In this forty-year period, three ships were wrecked and two experienced accidents that withdrew them from service.
 Although the Francois I was repaired and reentered service, the Francis Depau had to be condemned and was sold.
 The three wrecked ships were lost.